carvalinh0/youtube-music/README.md

 This project is fully functional, but there are always opportunities for enhancement.
 Here are a few known ideas:

 - **System Tray Icon:** Instead of just closing, the application could be minimized to the system tray for a more seamless background experience.
 This would allow users to show/hide the window easily.
-- **Pause/Play State:** The Rich Presence could be enhanced to show a "Paused" icon or state when the music is paused in the player, rather than just clearing the status.
-- **Better Error Handling:** Implement more robust error handling for cases where the Discord client is not running or the connection is lost, with options to reconnect automatically.
 - **Configuration:** Add a simple script in the site to allow users to set preferences, such as whether the app should start minimized or if the debug console should be enabled.
-- **Listen to my actual music support:** Add a button to listen to the song that other users are listening to.
-- **Listen with me support:** Add support to listen the same songs as your friend (hard one).

 ---

 ## Known Issues